 Headings and Sub-headings

 Use UPPERCASE on headings and capitalize each word of subheadings.
-Headings need to be defined in Tahoma, 12, bold, and subheadings defined in Tahoma, 12, bold.
+Headings need to be defined in TNR, 12, bold, and subheadings defined in TNR, 12, bold.

 As a primary goal, the abstract should render the general significance and conceptual advance of the work clearly accessible to a broad readership.
 In the abstract, minimize the use of abbreviations and do not cite references.
 The word length is not more than 250 words, written in English.